 September is National Recovery Month, a time to educate Americans on substance abuse and mental health treatment services.
 As we talk about drug and alcohol treatment in Denver, it’s also a good time to celebrate those in recovery.
 Getting clean and sober is a difficult process, but it allows people to take back their lives and be the best versions of themselves they can be.
+That’s why the fall is a great time to get clean and sober.

 If you are ready to get sober, there has never been a better time than now.
 September – and fall itself – is full of opportunities to work on your recovery.
 Plus, by reading inspirational stories and hearing from other people in recovery, you can get plenty of motivation for turning your life around.